 - 1. Remove the large fillister head screw from the back of the enclosure. - 2.
 Insert a non-conductive tool into the access hole and press the setup switch.
 Scale displays. - 3.
-Press \triangleleft or \triangleright until Setpts is displayed. - 4.
-Press ∇.
-SP CFG is displayed. - 5.
-Press \bigtriangledown .
-Press \triangleleft or \triangleright to desired setpoint number. - 6.
-Press \bigtriangledown to enter setpoint settings. - 7.
-Select the type by pressing ⊲ or ⊳ to desired setting, then press ⊽ to set the value.
-For complete list of choices, see Section 3.2.14 on page 62. - 8.
-When all settings have been made, press $\mathbb{B}^{\mathsf{MENU}}$ to return to weighing mode.
+Press $\triangleleft$ or $\triangleright$ until Setpts is displayed. - 5.
+Press $\bigtriangledown$ .
+Press $\vartriangleleft$ or $\triangleright$ to desired setpoint number. - Select the type by pressing or to desired setting, then press to set the value.
+For complete list of choices, see Section 3.2.14 on page 61. - 8.
+When all settings have been made, press (MENU to return to weighing mode.